 There are also a number of nationwide conferences and workshops for law enforcement, educators, victim service coordinators and volunteers on topics like current policies and practices in tracing missing persons, DNA testing and collection kit protocol, cold case analysis technology and proven investigative techniques [source: Fox Valley Technical College].

-For more information about how you can help, see the links on the next page.
+For more information about how you can help, see the links below.

 - Doe Network.
 "International Center for Unidentified & Missing Persons."
 (Accessed 4/27/09)http://www.doenetwork.org/

 - FBI.
 "Uniform Crime Reports."
 (Accessed 4/28/09)http://www.fbi.gov/ucr/ucr.htm

 - Fox Valley Technical College.
 "Investigating Missing and Unidentified Persons."
 (Accessed 4/28/09)http://www.fvtc.edu/public/content.aspx?ID=1238&PID=3

 - Garden of Innocence.
 "Providing Dignified Burials for Abandoned Children."
 (Accessed 4/28/09)http://gardenofinnocence.com/